nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**
 1. User inputs the fields the list is to be sorted on.
-2. AddressBook sorts the person list accordingly in order of the fields specified.
+2. CinnamonBun sorts the client list accordingly in order of the fields specified.
 3. The sorted list is displayed.

 **Extensions**